istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 ## Post Deployment Steps

-- Once the deployment is successful, go the VM and copy the Public IP of the VM.
+- Once the deployment is successful, go to the VM and copy the Public IP of the VM.
 - Open a web browser and go to http://<PUBLIC_HOSTNAME>:8080/dukes/ and you should see the application running If you want to access the administration console go to http://<PUBLIC_HOSTNAME>:8080 and click on the link Administration Console and enter EAP username and password to see the console.